google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - Signatures in SCTs for X.509 Certificates no longer cover the entire certificate.
 Instead, leaf entries for Precertificates and X.509 certificates include the same data.

-- Logs are now identified by OIDs rather than a hash of the log's public key.

 - SCT extensions are typed.